Not-So-Fun Run: Joggers In 'Gerrymander 5K' Must Run Oddly Shaped Route

 "We did a study and we found that North Carolina is among the top three states for bias.
 It gives Republicans a 10-3 bias in a state that votes 50-50," Li says.
 "When it comes to the congressional map, Republicans have had a safe 10-3 majority for most of a decade."

-Republican state Sen. Ralph Hise, who chairs the state Senate's redistricting committee, has called a nonpartisan redistricting commission "mythical."
+Republican state Sen. Ralph Hise, chairman of the state Senate's redistricting committee, has called a nonpartisan redistricting commission "mythical."

 Back in western North Carolina, the Gerrymander 5K has been more than a year in the making.
 J.P.
 Kennedy, an artist, musician and documentarian, was angered by the adoption last year of HB2, known as "the bathroom bill."

 "I was so outraged that we were treating our transgender community this way," Kennedy told the Raleigh News & Observer.
-"I was like 'Who's my representative?'
+"I was like, 'Who's my representative?'
 That's when I started seeing how crazy our North Carolina maps were."

 Kennedy and his family and friends used a bucket of sidewalk chalk to draw the sinuous district boundary through the community.
-Then his wife Cinnamon, also an artist and musician, had a different idea to demonstrate the line's strange shape.
+Then his wife, Cinnamon, also an artist and musician, had a different idea to demonstrate the line's strange shape.

 "My wife said, 'People in this community love 5Ks. ...
 Why not make the district line a racecourse and have people out there on it so they can see and experience the problem?'"
-J.P.
 Kennedy told Runner's World.
 "I thought that was brilliant."

 Though the district's boundary will make for a notably strange racecourse, the Brennan Center's Li says that funny-shaped districts are a symptom of a problem — not the problem itself.